aplteam/Cider/docs/Cider-User-Guide.md

 If you don't use Dropbox skip this topic.

-If `CheckForDropboxConflicts` is defined and has the value 1, then both `]OpenProject` and `]CloseProject` will check whether the project has files were the name contains the string "conflicted copy", and report such files to the session.
+If `CheckForDropboxConflicts` is defined and has the value 1, then both `]OpenProject` and `]CloseProject` will check whether the project has files where the name contains the string "conflicted copy", and report such files to the session.

-Background: in case Dropbox cannot figure out what the last version of a file is, it will create of that file and add "conflicted copy" to the name, followed by a timestamp.
+Background: in case Dropbox cannot figure out what the last version of a file is, it will create such a file.
 Dropbox leaves it to the user to compare such a file manually and solve the conflict somehow.
 The problem is that Dropbox does not actually tell you about such files, it just silently creates them.
 Therefore Cider does it for you if you configure Cider accordingly.

 ##### ExecuteAfterProjectOpen

-If defined and not empty it must be the fully qualfied path to a function.
+If defined and not empty, it must be the fully qualified path to a function.
 That function will be executed by Cider after the project was opened.

 The function must accept a right argument.
 This will be a namespace holding the information from the project's config file.